rosslh/skribbler/README.md

 * The script should start to install automatically.
 If not, please manually enter that url into your userscript manager.

 ### Features
+* Once the clue has two or more letters visible, this script will show a list of English words that match the pattern
+    * This does not work for multi-word phrases
 * The input field now turns green if input is a valid guess, orange/red if not
 * Input field has a characters remaining indicator
-* Once the clue has two or more letters visible, this script will show a list of English words that match the pattern
-    * This does not work for multi-word phrases
+* When drawing, links to Google image results for the topic are provided for easy reference

 ### Words list
 * Skribbler's words list is built from combining the following: